PawanSekhon/BloomiBlanket/README.txt

  did validation
  run my code
- update some css file with image at last updated readme and submit it
+ update some css file with image at last updated readme and submit it.